 What would you need to do?

 Before taking an action that could have a significant impact on a matter protected by the EPBC Act, you must complete a referral form and submit it to the Minister through the Department of the Environment and Energy for consideration.
-The referral form is available from the Department of Environment and Energy website.
+The referral form is available from the Department of Agriculture, Water and the Environment website.

 There are significant penalties, including fines and imprisonment, for taking such an action without approval.
 If you intend to take an action that is likely to have a significant impact on a matter protected by the EPBC Act, it is important to make a referral as early as possible in the planning and development stages.